 Lead is toxic

-One lead sinker will kill a loon, and one in five loons dies a slow and painful death of lead poisoning from fishing tackle.
-Lead also poisons eagles, swans, and some mammals.
+Once sickened with lead poisoning, loons suffer a slow and painful death.
+Lead also poisons raptors, swans, and some mammals.

 How lead tackle ends up inside a loon